thinking-cars/autonomy_datasets/README.md

 **This repository is part of the [Autonomy.Hub](http://autonomyhub.de) Ecosystem**

-AutonomyHub enables users to easily benchmark their automated driving building blocks across different tasks and datasets.
-It provides a unified framework for:
+**Autonomy.Hub** enables users to easily benchmark their automated driving building blocks across different tasks and datasets:

-- **Dataset Integration**: Convert various automated driving datasets into ROS 2 messages with standardized interfaces
-- **Performance Benchmarking**: Evaluate automated driving modules on multiple datasets with consistent metrics

-## Key Features of this Repository

 - 🔄 **Unified ROS 2 Interface**: Work with multiple datasets using the benefits of the ROS 2 ecosystem
 - 📊 **Comprehensive Benchmarks**: Use the provided datasets with [Autonomy.Benchmarks](https://github.com/thinking-cars/autonomy_benchmarks) to benchmark building blocks across different automated driving tasks (object detection, tracking, segmentation, etc.)